Your Product Analysis:

 When to Use

-Spray Q4 Plus Herbicide in the morning hours and avoid application during extreme hot or dry conditions.
+Spray in the morning and avoid application during extreme hot or dry conditions.

-For best results in the post-emergent control of grassy weeds, early summer treatments of Q4 Plus Herbicide is recommended.
-Applications in the summer (approximately July 15 to August 15) to older, drought stressed grassy weeds are less effective.
+For best results in the post-emergent control of grassy weeds, early summer treatments of Q4 Plus Herbicide are recommended.
+Applications in the summer (approximately July 15 to August 15) to older, drought-stressed grassy weeds are less effective.
 Late summer applications (after August 15) to mature crabgrass can be very effective.

 Safety Information